 Final Fantasy Tactics

-While still an RPG, Final Fantasy Tactics is different in terms of gameplay much more so than other games on this list.
+While still an RPG, FF Tactics is different in terms of gameplay much more so than other games on this list.
 Battles take place on a three-dimensional grid, with each space representing distance between movement and attack range which both are determined by character attributes and job class.
 These battles are turn-based but because of the grid, arranging attack position is much more tactical, naturally.
-Final Fantasy Tactics is fairly difficult, but it doesn't detract from the world building of Ivalice (later seen in Vagrant Story and Final Fantasy XII) and the twists and turns of its political intrigue.
+FF Tactics is fairly difficult, but it doesn't detract from the world building of Ivalice (later seen in Vagrant Story and FF XII) and the twists and turns of its political intrigue.

 The Very Best PS1 RPGs

 Maturity is used to describe a game's plot quite a bit, even so in many of the entries on this list.
 Maturity can mean many things, but in the case of Xenogears, maturity is tackling topics such as philosophy, religion and psychology all within a science-fiction setting.
 Xenogears posed such deep questions that it sometimes overshadowed the rest of the game.
 Luckily excellent combat, which differed in style and mechanics whether fighting on foot or in a mech, more than provided a reason not to get lost in existential thought.
 The ending can be downright devastating but it can be interpreted in different ways depending upon your personal beliefs.
 It can be preachy, or it can be thought-provoking, but either way it plays on your convictions and that was and still is extremely rare for a video game.

 Final Fantasy VII